 Anna Diakun

-Anna Diakun is a staff attorney at the Knight First Amendment Institute.
-Her litigation focuses on government transparency and government surveillance of speech at the border.
+Anna Diakun is a staff attorney at the Knight Institute.
+Her litigation focuses on government transparency and government surveillance of speech.

 Prior to joining the Institute, Diakun was a fellow with the National Security Project at the American Civil Liberties Union, where she worked on issues related to the government’s use of lethal force abroad, military detention, surveillance, and discrimination against racial and religious minorities.
 Her work included a challenge to the unlawful detention of an American by the U.S. military abroad in Doe v.
 Mattis, which resulted in his release from custody.

-She has been quoted or published in The Washington Post, Newsweek, Politico, The Daily Beast, The Intercept, Defense One, USA Today, and the ACLU’s Speak Freely Blog, and has contributed chapters about U.S. lethal drone policy to two publications edited by international nongovernmental organizations.
+She has been quoted or published in The Washington Post, the Columbia Journalism Review, Just Security, Politico, Newsweek, The Daily Beast, The Intercept, Defense One, and USA Today.

 -